opendocsg/opendoc-sensor-data-exchange/Getting Started.md

 To get started in using the application:

-1. Access https://sdx.sensors.gov.sg/sdx/home link and create your user account using a valid agency email address (e.g. @tech.gov.sg).
+1. Click this [link](https://sdx.sensors.gov.sg/sdx/home) and sign up using a valid agency email address (e.g. @tech.gov.sg).

-   [Inseert video]

 2. System will send an email notification to your email inbox.
 Click link to verify and proceed to sign up.
 For more related information about sign up, see [Insert x-ref - Sign Up].